 # Forms view

-To be able to configure your project via a user-friendly form, you will need to create a new file at the same location as your .cycloid.yml file.
-This file will be .forms.yml; please see the advanced guide for more insight about its format.
+To configure your project via a user-friendly form, you'll need to create a new file at the same location as your .cycloid.yml file.
+This file will be .forms.yml; please see the advanced guide for more information about the format.

-If present, the editor view for the project configuration will be replaced by the new one, which includes a more visual approach, via widget, hints, etc. Note that through this view, only a subset of elements might be configurable (depending on what has been defined within the file) and that the pipeline cannot be edited anymore once the project is being created.
+If enabled, Editor view for project configuration will be replaced by StackForms, which takes a more visual approach, using widgets, hints, dropdowns, etc. Please note that when you're using StackForms, only a subset of elements might be configurable (depending on what was defined in the file) and that StackForms cannot be used to edit the pipeline (only the variables).

-There isn't yet a way to enforce this view or the old view, so you can switch to whichever you prefer.
+You can't yet enforce StackForms or Editor view, but you can switch to whichever you prefer.

-Here is a sample of how it would look:
+Here's a sample of how it could look: